Extract factor values from a label variable created by parmest or parmby

 These new string variables may then be input as the from() option of factext to extract the values.
 (See Examples below.)

-To add extra observations to the dataset containing reference levels for the factors created by factext, the user may use the factref package, or merge in a dataset created using xcontract.
+To add extra observations to the data set containing reference levels for the factors created by factext, use the factref package.
 To merge multiple factors and generate string variables containing the factor values, names and labels, use the factmerg package.
-The factmerg, factref and xcontract packages can be downloaded from SSC.

 Examples

-The following examples will work with the auto data if the SSC packages parmest and eclplot are installed.
+The following examples will work with the auto data if parmest is installed.
 They will create confidence interval plots of the parameters corresponding to values of the factor rep78.

-The following example will work with the auto data if descsave is installed in addition to parmest and eclplot.
-The reconstructed categorical variables rep78 and foreign will have the variable and value labels belonging to the variables of the same names in the original dataset.
+The following example will work with the auto data if descsave is installed in addition to parmest.
+The reconstructed categorical variables rep78 and foreign will have the variable and value labels belonging to the variables of the same names in the original data set.

 The following example demonstrates higher order interactions.
-It will work with the auto data if descsave is installed in addition to parmest.
+It will work with the auto data if descsave and split are both installed in addition to parmest.

 Author